 Knowledge of the lifetime and drift of thermocouples in these types of applications is of critical importance.
+At all levels of the traceability chain, from final user to the primary laboratory there is a lack of knowledge adapted to the needs, methods and devices for thermocouple performance metrics.
 These quantities are not very well known and usually thermocouples are replaced when necessary to ensure continued optimum process control.
 However, it can often be difficult for the user to decide when is optimal to replace the thermocouple.
 There are no standardised traceable measurement capabilities for the verification of performance of thermocouples during temperature measurement in industrial process.
+Furthermore, secondary calibration laboratories are required to determine the inhomogeneity of thermocouples while performing their calibrations.
+But standardised, easy-to-use methods and devices are not currently available.

-Some research into the stability, homogeneity and drift of thermocouples is being addressed by some NMIs in JRP 14RPT05 Eura-Thermal.
-However, more comprehensive work on this topic is needed.
-New and extended measurement infrastructure and capabilities, traceable to ITS-90, are required that will provide confidence in the verification of thermocouple performance.
+At the level of primary laboratories, new and extended traceable measurement methods and devices are required that will provide confidence in the verification of thermocouple performance.
 These capabilities should enable the drift of the thermocouples to be identified and quantified and provide the ability to measure their physical changes and behaviour under conditions of typical use, including capabilities to check performance with varying temperature conditions in terms of temperature profile and heating and cooling cycling.
 This performance mapping would provide important input into the development of standardised test methods and performance metrics.